How to ship tobacco products nationally and internationally

 Is there any insurance for shipping tobacco internationally?

-Tobacco can be insured when it is sent by licensed companies and resellers through authorized couriers.
-Tobacco sent by individuals cannot be covered by insurance it is on the logistics providers’ restricted and prohibited items list.
+Tobacco can be insured when it is sent by licensed companies and resellers through authorised couriers.
+Tobacco sent by individuals cannot be covered by insurance since it is on the logistics providers’ restricted and prohibited items list.

 What are the official limits for people willing to transport tobacco products between several European countries on their own?

 The limits for travelling with tobacco products within the EU regulations are as follows

 - Cigarillos (cigars that do not weigh more than 3 g each): 400 items

 What is the maximum amount of tobacco that one can send abroad and where can I find this information?